 Conclusion

-Parallel parenting with a narcissistic ex-partner can be an emotionally draining and difficult experience.
+Parallel parenting with a narcissist can be an emotionally draining and difficult experience.
 Establishing clear boundaries, understanding parallel parenting strategies, and taking steps to protect yourself (and your children) from further trauma is essential for managing the situation responsibly.
 It is important to remember that parallel parenting isn’t always easy or natural, but with patience and understanding it can be done successfully.

 The most important factor when it comes to parallel parenting with a narcissist is to ensure that your children’s needs are met, not just yours or the other parent’s.
 With consistency, love, and hard work parallel parenting with a narcissist can still yield positive results.